exakat/exakat-docs/Reference/Rules/Structures/ReturnTrueFalse.rst

 +++++++++++++++++

   These conditional expressions return true/false, depending on the condition.
 This may be simplified by dropping the control structure altogether.
+This may be simplified with :
+This may be applied to assignations and ternary operators too.

 .. code-block:: php